-‘Make sure you put the towels back when you’ve finished’ – a simple request, you would think, yet oddly its a request my four cherubs have trouble in remembering!
+‘Make sure you put the towels back when you’ve finished’ – a simple request, you would think, yet oddly it’s a request my four cherubs have trouble remembering!

-The weird thing is that even though we all live under the same roof, use the same rooms and even walk the same internal floors, none of them ever even notice towels on floors…..more so their wet towels on any available floor space.
+The weird thing is, even though we all live under the same roof, use the same rooms and even walk the same internal floors, none of them ever even notice towels on floors…..more so their wet towels on any available floor space.

-No matter how many times I ask them, remind them or just tell them in a loud voice, where the towels drop they stay, until such time where I can stand it no more, so either I pick them up or my hubbie does.
+No matter how many times I mention the wet towels on the floor they do not move until such time where I can stand it no more, so either I pick them up or my hubbie does.

 If I question them about their ‘fear’ of putting

 anything them back, they start firing off one of the following lazy arse excuses:

 Strangely, they have no problem in getting out clean, fluffy towels to join an already sufficient supply that awaits them.

 We even have a ‘magic’ towel, my teenage daughters preferred choice for wrapping her freshly washed locks in.